gordonmurray/gordonmurray.github.io/_posts/2025-05-05-Building-a-Digital-Asset-Management-project-with-different-tools.md

 ## Introduction

-I wanted to build a pipeline for digital asset management (DAM) that could handle image uploads, process them asynchronously, and enrich them with some ML modesl.
+I wanted to build a pipeline for digital asset management (DAM) that could handle image uploads, process them asynchronously, and enrich them with some ML models.

 I also wanted to avoid using a typical database for this sort of project.
 I want to use some new tools or technologies that I either haven't used before (like fly.io and Cloudflare) or dont get a chance to use as much as I'd like (such as using Parquet for data).